 The more you enjoy your vacations, the more you consider buying more points.
-It's important to think before you buy more points, because of the annual fees.
+It is important to think before you buy more points, because of the annual dues.
 They do go up every year.
 Some years, they go up a little.
 Some years, they go up a lot.
-While it would be great to have more points to use toward Adventures By Disney, we opted to consider renting our points out and using the cash towards the trip.
-Some trips require so many points that it may be beneficial to rent the points and use the cash.
-I've heard this is true for the Disney Cruise Line.
-Example: I looked at booking a tour to Ireland for my husband and I. This tour includes the bus (not flights), tour destinations, all overnight stays, some meals, etc. Three years of 160 points per year does not cover the points we need just for one person.....nevermind two people.
+While it would be great to have more points to use toward Adventures By Disney, some people opt to rent their points out and using the cash towards the trip, because some trips require so many points that it may be beneficial to rent the points and use the cash.
+I have heard this is true for the Disney Cruise Line.
+Example: I looked at booking a tour to Ireland for my husband and I. This tour includes the bus (not flights), tour destinations, all overnight stays, some meals, etc. Three years of 160 points per year does not cover the points we need just for one person.....never mind two people.
 In order to use points, you must purchase an entire tour vacation for at least one person and you can pay cash for the other people in your party.
-I have plenty of points for week's stay in Ireland (160 points--one year of points), but not for the tour and all the amenities of the tour.
+I have plenty of points for a week's stay in Ireland (160 points--one year of points), but not for the tour and all of the amenities of the tour.

 By the way, if you own 160 points at Animal Kingdom and buy an additional 50 points at Grand Floridian, this does not allow you to book at Grand Floridian with 210 points 11 months out.
 You can book at Grand Floridian with the 50 points 11 months out and then add to your reservation with the Animal Kingdom's160 points at the 7-month mark.
 And, the same vice versa.
 You can use 160 points at Animal Kingdom 11 months out and then add Grand Floridian's 50 points for the Animal Kingdom stay 7 months out.
 Unfortunately, upgrading or extending the days in the same room may not be an option by that time.

 Short Points: DVC allows you to purchase up to 24 points per use year if you are short points for a stay, but not until you are 7 months from your checkin date.
-If you have 160 points and need 162, you can borrow 2 points for $17/point.
+If you have 160 points and need 162, you can borrow 2 points for $19/point.
 Need more than the 24 allowed points from Disney?
 Contact a DVC rental agency to help you get the points you need or click here to consider renting points from a DVC company.

 Contract years: Depending on when you buy into your "Home" resort, will decide how many years you have left on the contract.
-Example: If the Polynesian were to open in 2015 and you buy in 2015, you have ownership for 50 years.
+Example: If the Polynesian opened in 2015 and you bought in 2015, you have ownership for 50 years.
 If you were to buy in 2020, you have ownership for 45 years at the Polynesian.

 Easy Process: The whole process from start to finish can be done over the phone, through the mail or in person and it is so easy.
 DVC sends a large package with detailed instructions of what to sign, what is yours, what to send back and the envelope with the postage-paid to send back.
 Then, the fun of being a DVC member begins.